ggeorges01/my-second-repository/README.md

-# my-second-repository
+# much-better-repository
-My second repository
+Much better repository

+This is a much better repository.